Deck Load Capacity Calculator

 Critical Failure Points

 • Ledger Board: Where the deck attaches to the house.
-It carries 50% of the deck's load.
-It must be bolted or lagged; nails withdraw over time.
+It carries a large share of the deck load and must be properly flashed and bolted.
+Nails can pull out over time.

 5 Fun Facts About Deck Safety